smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Behavior Of Nulls/readme.md

 \<Empty Data Set>

 --------------------------------------------------------
-Adding an 'ISNULL' function to the inner query is one way to alleviate the issue of NULL markers.
+Adding an `ISNULL` function to the inner query is one way to alleviate the issue of NULL markers.

 ```sql
 SELECT  ID,